 Keto Diet for Beginners: Your Main Take Away

 When you’re doing keto, make sure the sugar grams of what you eat are as close to zero as possible.
-The whole goal with keto diet is to avoid spiking blood sugar and insulin.
+The whole goal with keto diet is to avoid spiking blood sugar and Fat Storing Hormone.
 If you must take sugar, keep it below 2 grams.

 I hope that ends your push and pull with carbs and sugar on keto.
 To know more about keto diet for beginners, check out my blog.